Coastal Bridge Advisors LLC Acquires 125 Shares of Prologis, Inc. (NYSE:PLD)

-Coastal Bridge Advisors LLC increased its holdings in shares of Prologis, Inc. (NYSE:PLD – Get Rating) by 2.7% during the fourth quarter, Holdings Channel.com reports.
-The fund owned 4,737 shares of the real estate investment trust’s stock after purchasing an additional 125 shares during the quarter.
-Coastal Bridge Advisors LLC’s holdings in Prologis were worth $798,000 as of its most recent filing with the SEC.
+Coastal Bridge Advisors LLC lifted its holdings in Prologis, Inc. (NYSE:PLD – Get Rating) by 2.7% during the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 4,737 shares of the real estate investment trust’s stock after purchasing an additional 125 shares during the period.
+Coastal Bridge Advisors LLC’s holdings in Prologis were worth $798,000 at the end of the most recent reporting period.

-Other large investors have also added to or reduced their stakes in the company.
-Retirement Planning Co of New England Inc. acquired a new stake in Prologis during the fourth quarter worth about $25,000.
-William Allan LLC acquired a new stake in Prologis during the fourth quarter worth about $27,000.
-Lee Financial Co acquired a new stake in Prologis during the fourth quarter worth about $31,000.
-Jacobi Capital Management LLC grew its stake in Prologis by 810.8% during the third quarter.
-Jacobi Capital Management LLC now owns 337 shares of the real estate investment trust’s stock worth $42,000 after buying an additional 300 shares in the last quarter.
-Finally, TAP Consulting LLC acquired a new stake in Prologis during the fourth quarter worth about $42,000.
-93.53% of the stock is currently owned by institutional investors and hedge funds.
+Several other large investors have also modified their holdings of the company.
+Wellington Management Group LLP raised its stake in Prologis by 69.0% during the 3rd quarter.
+Wellington Management Group LLP now owns 9,222,551 shares of the real estate investment trust’s stock worth $1,156,785,000 after acquiring an additional 3,766,367 shares during the period.
+State Street Corp raised its stake in Prologis by 7.7% during the 4th quarter.
+State Street Corp now owns 46,855,443 shares of the real estate investment trust’s stock worth $7,888,582,000 after acquiring an additional 3,343,792 shares during the period.
+Morgan Stanley raised its stake in Prologis by 30.6% during the 2nd quarter.
+Morgan Stanley now owns 6,634,236 shares of the real estate investment trust’s stock worth $792,990,000 after acquiring an additional 1,552,532 shares during the period.
+TD Asset Management Inc. raised its stake in Prologis by 199.4% during the 4th quarter.
+TD Asset Management Inc. now owns 781,743 shares of the real estate investment trust’s stock worth $131,614,000 after acquiring an additional 520,675 shares during the period.
+Finally, Daiwa Securities Group Inc. raised its stake in Prologis by 14.2% during the 4th quarter.
+Daiwa Securities Group Inc. now owns 3,819,681 shares of the real estate investment trust’s stock worth $643,081,000 after acquiring an additional 476,398 shares during the period.
+Hedge funds and other institutional investors own 93.53% of the company’s stock.

-A number of equities research analysts have issued reports on PLD shares.
-Robert W. Baird increased their price objective on shares of Prologis from $152.00 to $175.00 in a research note on Wednesday, April 20th.
-Truist Financial reduced their price objective on shares of Prologis from $166.00 to $162.00 and set a “na” rating on the stock in a research note on Monday, May 16th.
-Raymond James increased their price objective on shares of Prologis from $180.00 to $190.00 and gave the stock a “strong-buy” rating in a research note on Monday, April 25th.
-Wells Fargo & Company raised their price target on shares of Prologis from $172.00 to $184.00 in a research note on Thursday, April 28th.
-Finally, BTIG Research raised their price target on shares of Prologis from $161.00 to $193.00 and gave the company a “buy” rating in a research note on Tuesday, April 12th.
-Two equities research analysts have rated the stock with a hold rating, seven have issued a buy rating and two have given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $175.42.
+In other Prologis news, Director Avid Modjtabai bought 15,000 shares of the firm’s stock in a transaction dated Friday, May 20th.
+The stock was acquired at an average cost of $118.65 per share, for a total transaction of $1,779,750.00.
+Following the completion of the transaction, the director now owns 15,000 shares in the company, valued at $1,779,750.
+The acquisition was disclosed in a document filed with the SEC, which is available through this link.
+Also, Director Irving F. Lyons III sold 44,385 shares of Prologis stock in a transaction on Monday, April 25th.
+The stock was sold at an average price of $164.60, for a total value of $7,305,771.00.
+Following the sale, the director now owns 22,431 shares of the company’s stock, valued at $3,692,142.60.
+The disclosure for this sale can be found here.
+0.70% of the stock is owned by company insiders.

-Prologis (NYSE:PLD – Get Rating) last posted its earnings results on Tuesday, April 19th.
-The real estate investment trust reported $1.54 EPS for the quarter, topping the consensus estimate of $0.55 by $0.99.
-Prologis had a net margin of 77.08% and a return on equity of 9.98%.
-The business had revenue of $1.08 billion for the quarter, compared to the consensus estimate of $1.09 billion.
-During the same period last year, the company earned $0.97 EPS.
-The firm’s revenue was up 5.4% compared to the same quarter last year.
-As a group, analysts expect that Prologis, Inc. will post 5.15 earnings per share for the current year.
+Prologis (NYSE:PLD – Get Rating) last issued its quarterly earnings results on Tuesday, April 19th.
+The real estate investment trust reported $1.54 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.55 by $0.99.
+The company had revenue of $1.08 billion during the quarter, compared to the consensus estimate of $1.09 billion.
+Prologis had a return on equity of 9.98% and a net margin of 77.08%.
+Prologis’s revenue was up 5.4% on a year-over-year basis.
+During the same period last year, the company earned $0.97 earnings per share.
+As a group, equities research analysts expect that Prologis, Inc. will post 5.15 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 30th.
-Investors of record on Thursday, June 16th will be given a dividend of $0.79 per share.
-The ex-dividend date of this dividend is Wednesday, June 15th.
-This represents a $3.16 annualized dividend and a yield of 2.47%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
+Investors of record on Thursday, June 16th will be given a $0.79 dividend.
+The ex-dividend date is Wednesday, June 15th.
+This represents a $3.16 dividend on an annualized basis and a yield of 2.47%.
 Prologis’s dividend payout ratio is presently 63.33%.

-In other Prologis news, Director William D. Zollars sold 1,350 shares of the firm’s stock in a transaction that occurred on Friday, March 25th.
-The shares were sold at an average price of $155.68, for a total transaction of $210,168.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Avid Modjtabai purchased 15,000 shares of the stock in a transaction on Friday, May 20th.
-The shares were purchased at an average price of $118.65 per share, with a total value of $1,779,750.00.
-Following the acquisition, the director now owns 15,000 shares in the company, valued at approximately $1,779,750.
-The disclosure for this purchase can be found here.
-0.70% of the stock is currently owned by company insiders.

 Prologis, Inc is the global leader in logistics real estate with a focus on high-barrier, high-growth markets.
 As of December 31, 2020, the company owned or had investments in, on a wholly owned basis or through co-investment ventures, properties and development projects expected to total approximately 984 million square feet (91 million square meters) in 19 countries.